Morse inequalities for the Koszul complex of multi-persistence: Introduction

 From a different standpoint, it was soon realized that the persistent homology of a filtered finite simplicial complex is simply a particular graded module over a polynomial ring \cite{zomorodian2005computing}.
 Therefore, forgetting about the data and the measurements that yield them, persistence modules can be studied using tools of commutative algebra.
 In particular, new invariants for persistence modules can be obtained by considering the Betti tables\footnote{In commutative algebra Betti tables are often called (multi-graded) Betti numbers, but we prefer avoiding calling them so to avoid confusion with the Betti numbers of persistent homology groups.} of a minimal free resolution of theirs \cite{carlsson2009theory}.
+There is, however, an important difference between the study of $n$-parameter persistence modules and the classical commutative algebra approach to graded modules: $n$-parameter persistence modules are usually obtained as the homology of a cell complex associated with data, and the connection between the algebraic object and the underlying cell complex is part of the investigation.
+The focus of the present article is precisely on the relation between the invariants of $n$-parameter persistence modules and the filtered cell complex from which it is obtained.

 When the number of filtering parameters $n$ is equal to 1, this dual perspective is easily interpreted by noticing that births are captured by the 0th Betti table and deaths by the 1st Betti table of persistence modules.
 Persistence theory is thus a canonical way of pairing births and deaths.